-An additional result of interest in Figure 21 is indicated in red font and red vertical bars (read these bars against the RIGHT axis).
+An additional result of interest in Figures 20 and 21 is indicated in red font and red vertical bars (read these bars against the RIGHT axis).
 These indicate the percentage of the simulated cases where the SEER-predicted ("expected") level of savings was achieved or exceeded.
-These results indicate that in residential applications, 75% to 90% (i.e., one minus the red numbers reported in Figure 21) of the times consumers upgrade from a minimum efficiency HVAC system, their actual annual cooling energy savings will fall short of the level indicated by rated SEER.
-In general, the larger the SEER upgrade, e.g., from SEER 10 to SEER 15, the lower the probability of achieving the expected savings.
+These results indicate that in residential applications, upgrades beyond SEER 13 fail to achieve expected savings levels (as indicated by rated SEER) in 42% to 94% (i.e., one minus the red numbers reported in Figure 21) of the upgrade cases examined in this research.
+For upgrades from SEER 10 systems to SEER 13 and beyond, 67% to 98% of the upgrade cases fail to achieve savings levels indicated by rated SEER).
+In general, the larger the SEER upgrade, (e.g., from SEER 13 to SEER 18) the lower the probability of achieving the expected savings.

-5.10 SEER as a Predictor of Residential Relative Cooling Energy Savings
+5.11 SEER as a Predictor of Residential Relative Cooling Energy Savings